Establishing Dynamic Research Tracks

 Objectives

 Through our research, outreach, and engagement initiatives, we are dedicated to fortifying the resilience of communities and ecosystems in transboundary water systems, with a particular focus on Indigenous Peoples.
 Our overarching objective at the Global Center is to ensure that the data, models, and model outputs reflecting these critical connections are not only relevant and accessible but also easily comprehensible for practitioners, decision-makers, and the general public.
-Our research will advance the development of effective and fair water resources management strategies.

 Three Unique Research Clusters

-Hydro-climate Modeling (HC)
+Hydro-Climate Modeling (HC)

 Ecosystem and Water Quality (EWQ)